Divinity (confectionery): History

 Believed to have originated in the U.S. during the early 1900s, the candy's current form can be traced to a recipe from 1915.
-Another earlier version, which included the use of milk, can be traced to around 1907.
+An earlier version, which included the use of milk, can be traced to around 1907.

 One proposed theory for its origins is that in the early 20th century, corn syrup (a major ingredient) became commonly used as a popular sugar substitute.
 New recipes incorporating corn syrup were frequently created by the major manufacturers, one of which may have been divinity.

 The origins of the name are not clear.
-The most popular theory is simply that when first tasted, someone declared it to be, "Divine!" and the name stuck.
+The most popular theory is simply that the first person to taste it called it "divine" and the name stuck.

 Divinity has at times been referred to as a "Southern candy", most likely because of the frequent use of pecans in the recipe.
 It eventually made its way north, and today its recipe can be found in many cookbooks.

-Weather and altitude

-Humidity during preparation can affect the quality of divinity.
-For a batch to be successful, the humidity must be low enough for the candy to dry properly.

-Due to the high amounts of sugar, divinity acts like a sponge.
-If the environment is very humid (over 50%) the candy will absorb moisture from the air, remaining gooey.
-This can be circumvented by heating the molten sugar to a higher temperature, typically up to around 270 degrees Fahrenheit.
-Under the right conditions, it is a soft, white candy which should be dry to the touch.

-Divinity, like many other confections and baked goods, needs to have its recipe altered for high-altitude areas (over 3500 feet).
-One method is to reduce the temperature of the sugar mixture by about ten degrees Fahrenheit.